 The other problem is that there has been no enforcement.
 If the government has gathered sufficient evidence of Chinese interference, then appropriate action should be taken.
 Nothing would send a clearer signal to the Taiwanese public that nefarious forces are actively seeking to undermine Taiwan and that the state, having identified those, has the will to target them.
 Absent enforcement action and prosecution, it is easy to understand why the Taiwanese public would not feel overly concerned about external interference, and why the cassandras in the media and academia who put their necks out exposing such activities would be easily dismissed by their detractors in the opposite camp.

-Traditional media outlets that have consciously — and repeatedly — spread pro-Beijing disinformation have been fined by the National Communications Commission (NCC), but such fines are pocket change for the powerful businesspeople who are behind those media operations; at the same time, ostensibly pro-Beijing businesspeople have acquired majority and/or full shares in other media in Taiwan, leading to the suspicion that most, if not all of Taiwan’s major TV stations, for example, “answer to the Taiwan Affairs Office.”
+Traditional media outlets that have spread pro-Beijing disinformation have been fined by the National Communications Commission (NCC), but such fines are pocket change for the powerful businesspeople who are behind those media operations; at the same time, ostensibly pro-Beijing businesspeople have acquired majority and/or full shares in other media in Taiwan, leading to the suspicion that most, if not all of Taiwan’s major TV stations, for example, “answer to the Taiwan Affairs Office.”

 Taiwan cannot afford to regard this as a traditional counter-intelligence problem, and should treat it more with the urgency that normally characterizes counter-terrorism efforts — only this time, the bomb that is ticking is next January’s presidential election.

-It has also been speculated that small restaurants, hospitals and other public venues are being paid, on a monthly basis, to run certain channels on their television sets, namely TVBS, CTiTV and Eastern Broadcasting Co.
-All three stations have allocated an unusually high amount of airtime to propping up Kaohsiung Mayor Han Kuo-yu, a Beijing favorite.
+It has also been speculated that small restaurants, hospitals and other public venues may have been paid, on a monthly basis, to run certain channels on their television sets.
+Those channels have allocated an unusually high amount of airtime to prop up Kaohsiung Mayor Han Kuo-yu, ostensibly a Beijing favorite.
 The NCC has been, in my view, remiss in its monitoring and enforcement.
 (NCC Chairperson Chan Ting-i resigned earlier this month amid criticism that she had failed to do enough to curb disinformation.)
 Early on, the commission should have adopted much more rigorous enforcement action against media that clearly are not meeting basic standards and which, furthermore, may be acting as transmitters for a hostile anti-democratic regime.
 The same can be said of the Investment Commission, which has failed to properly regulate the acquisition of media outlets by firms and individuals who are also suspected of having a pro-Beijing agenda.
 Needless to say, the Legislative Yuan needs to ensure that government agencies are equipped with the right set of laws to regulate the media environment while ensuring that freedom of expression is protected.